kkawayuki/kkawayuki/README.md

 - 👋 Hi, I’m @kkawayuki
-- 👀 I’m interested in learning code and japanese, improving both computer and world language!
+- 👀 Interested in front-end development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C++
-- 📫 How to reach me on discord: kkawa #8191
+- 📫 How to reach me on discord: yukiokawa

 <!---
 kkawayuki/kkawayuki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.